-The NH Coalition to End Homelessness (NHCEH), a nonprofit organization with headquarters, in Manchester, NH, was founded in 1990.
-As homelessness increased throughout the state, individuals and organizations began working on solutions to house and serve this growing population.
-In response, the NHCEH organized leaders in the state to research solutions on ending homelessness, educate providers on best practices, and empower people to advocate on behalf of the homeless.
-Our belief is that having a home is a basic human right and is fundamental to becoming an engaged and contributing member of our community.
+The NH Coalition to End Homelessness (NHCEH), a nonprofit organization headquartered in Manchester, NH, was founded in 1990.
+As homelessness increased throughout the state, individuals and organizations responded with solutions to house and serve the immediate needs of this growing population.

 Leadership